 Linguist Maria Polinsky on polar questions, strategy of asking in different languages, and cross-linguistic understanding of WH questions

-How do people ask questions in different languages?
 How common it is to change the order of the subject and the verb when asking a question?
 What means exist to ask WH(ere) and WH(at) questions in different languages?
 What are some of the pressing issues in the linguistic study of questions?
 These and other questions are answered by Harvard linguistics professor, Maria Polinsky.

 Many ways in which we use language, but probably one of the most prominent ones, is to ask questions, to ask for information.
 And so, it’s obvious that it’s built into a natural language that we can ask questions using that language.
 And no matter what language you speak, you can always ask, “When did you go there?” or, “Who did you see?” or, “Would you like to do this or that?”.
 So this is what questions are about.

 The question about questions has to do with the range of variation in natural language in terms of how those questions can be expressed.
 There are about 7000 languages in the world and, of course, we only have information, let’s say, about 200 at best.
 So when people say, “most languages do X” that’s a very rabid exaggeration, because “most” means probably the 50 that I know about.

 There are two ways to find out what other languages do.
 You can either just go around and check each and every of the 7000 languages, that will take a while, and I probably won’t be around to get an answer.
 Or we can combine what we know from linguistic theory with our observations on linguistic facts and try to bring them together in building some kind of a picture of a cross-linguistic variation.
 So both approaches are, of course, quite valid, and questions are particularly important in that regard.